zchee/neovim-wiki/Code-overview.md

 The current window is `curwin`.
 The current buffer is `curbuf`.
-These point to structures with the cursor position in the window, option values, the file name, etc.  These are defined in `structs.h`.
+These point to structures with the cursor position in the window, option values, the file name, etc.  These are defined in [structs.h](../src/structs.h).

-All the global variables are declared in `globals.h`.
+All the global variables are declared in [globals.h](../src/globals.h).

 # The main loop